 Yes, there is.

 In fact, there are several differences.
-Parents who homeschooled prior to Covid did not face the same difficulties that all of us are now dealing with.
+Parents who homeschooled prior to the pandemic didn’t face the same difficulties we’re all now dealing with.

 THE STRESS OF QUARANTINE HOMESCHOOL